bobaguardian/tabletop-quest/README.md

 # [Tabletop Quest](https://tabletopquest.herokuapp.com/)

-Tabletop Quest, a [Product Hunt](https://www.producthunt.com/) clone, is a social media application that allows users to browse table top games and create posts for the game products.
+Tabletop Quest, a [Product Hunt](https://www.producthunt.com/) clone, is a social media application that allows users to browse table top games and create posts for the game products and participate in discussions of those games.

 [See the site live here!](https://tabletopquest.herokuapp.com/)